 Other than that, gelato and ice cream share the basic attributes of being made from frozen milk, cream, and other ingredients, sometimes including egg yolks.
-Since gelato is denser, its flavors can be more intense than ordinary ice cream.
+Since gelato is denser, its flavor can be more intense than ice cream.

 Finally, gelato is generally stored and served at warmer temperatures than ice cream.
 Whereas ice cream can be stored in a deep-freeze of -20°F or colder, gelato is usually stored at 0° to 10°F, and served at 10° to 20°F. Gelato's lower fat content and denser consistency would make it too hard to eat at colder temperatures.

 Here's an ice cream maker that has a setting for gelato, to ensure it's mixed to the proper consistency.